 The Registrar’s Office is responsible for assisting veterans, reservists, guardsmen, and their families in obtaining their military educational benefits.
 We can assist you in applying for the benefit, certifying enrollment, and reporting any changes in enrollment to the VA.
 We serve as a liaison between the service member and the VA Regional Processing Office.
-For the fourth consecutive year, the University of Pittsburgh at Greensburg has been designated a “Military Friendly School.”
+For the fifth consecutive year, the University of Pittsburgh at Greensburg has been designated a “Military Friendly School.”

 Application Fee Waived